-That really depends on the individual, their needs, and their reaction to gluten exposure.
-I wrote a blog post featuring my tips for recovering from gluten exposure here.
-I will say though, that a Gluten Exposure Recovery Kit can be incredibly helpful on top of those tips.
+Specifically, having a Gluten Exposure Recovery Kit can be incredibly helpful.
 Having a place to keep everything that you need to help stay comfortable and heal really changes the game.

 Now that you’ve identified the symptoms you struggle with and how you might cope.
 Now it’s time to decide what to put in your Gluten Exposure Recovery Kit that supports your findings.

 Sometimes your response to gluten exposure involves long trips to the bathroom.
 A squatty potty can help make those trips easier and more comfortable.
 A don’t just take my word for it, scientists agree that the squatty potty really does help you poop better.

 When you’ve been glutened, baby wipe can make the clean up a lot easier… if you know what I mean.

 Electrolytes are a must for Gluten Exposure Recovery Kits because often symptoms of gluten exposure involve water-loss.
 Think of diarrhea and vomiting.
 Electrolytes are good to have on hand to help make sure you’re staying hydrated.

 Certain teas are known for their carminative effects, or their gas reducing effect.
 Basically, they help calm the stomach.
 I personally keep the following teas on hand for gluten exposure recovery:

 Note that if you also struggle with acid reflux, mint might not be a good idea.